Has Obsession with Body Image Gone Too Far?

 When Strangers Comment On A Pet’s Appearance To Insult the Owner

-Despite the highest level of care that Jaxson receives hIs owners are often criticized and Jaxson made fun of because of his weight.
-His owner, Amy Schwebel, shocked me with a recent situation in front of her own home.
+HIs owners are criticized and Jaxson made fun of because of his weight.
+Amy Schwebel, shocked me with a recent situation in front of her own home.

-The sad news is his veterinarian has determined that not only does Jaxson have hypothyroidism but also a mass on his liver.
+His veterinarian determined that not only does Jaxson have hypothyroidism, but also a mass on his liver.
 He now has to go through further tests to determine whether it’s malignant or benign.
 This mass is what is causing his belly to protrude in such a way people mistake for fat.

 The criticism from others is that much more irritating- he has a medical issue.
 Not, in fact, something anyone can fix with a diet or exercise.
 Regardless what makes it anyone else’s business?
 When did we start out trying to hurt people by picking on their pets?